Magazine legend Si Newhouse, publisher of Vogue, dies at 89

 Samuel Irving Newhouse, who went by "Si," built the Condé Nast magazine empire, which today includes Vogue, Vanity Fair, The New Yorker and GQ.
 They are among the most recognizable publications in the world.

-Newhouse, with his brother Donald, owned Advance Publications, which publishes Condé Nast titles and a big group of local and national media outlets.
+Newhouse, with his brother Donald, owned Advance Publications, which publishes Condé Nast titles and group of newspaper chains around the country.
 It's a major stakeholder in Discovery Communications, cable operator Charter Communications and Reddit.
-The company was founded by their father in 1922.
+The company was founded in Staten Island by their father, a Russian immigrant, in 1922.

+Newhouse was born in New York City in 1927 and attended Syracuse University before dropping out to work for his father at Advance.

-He served as Conde Nast's chairman for 40 years and retired as the company's chairman emeritus in 2015.
+He began working at Condé in 1961, two years after his father purchased the magazine.
+In 1975, Newhouse was appointed Condé's chairman, a position he held for 40 years.
+He retired as chairman emeritus in 2015.

 Newhouse was listed as No. 100 on Bloomberg's list of billionaires, which reports his worth at $12.7 billion.